theegolf/Q-Commerce-Analysis/readme.md

                 <li> Limit App push notification to less than 5% of the total budget solely for inactive user reactivation due to costly investment.
             </td>
             <td style="vertical-align: top">
-                <li> Set 20-25% of annual budget to leverage the favourable April's CPA ($60.80) by focusing on building strong customer acquisition foundations mainly through Email and sustain momentum using SMS for consistent performance and Social Media for cost-effectiveness on all users throughout the quarter.
+                <li> Set 20-25% of annual budget to leverage the favourable April's CPA ($60.80) by focusing on building strong customer acquisition foundations mainly through Email, and sustain momentum using SMS for consistent performance and Social Media for cost-effectiveness on all users throughout the quarter.
                 <li> Limit App push notification to less than 5% of the total budget solely for inactive user reactivation due to costly investment.
             </td>
             <td style="vertical-align: top">